dell-cloud-marketplace/docker-mongodb/README.md

     docker run -d -p 27018:27017 -p 28018:28017 dell/mongodb

 A new admin user, with all privileges, will be created in MongoDB with a random password.
-To get the password, check the logs of the container.
+To get the password, check the logs of the container (```docker logs <container name>```).
 You will see output like the following:

     ====================================================================
     You can now connect to this MongoDB Server using: